 Quinolone ear drops can dry out your ear infection in the short term.
 But we don't know whether treatment with antibiotic ear drops helps in the long term.
 There's not enough research to show whether using antibiotic ear drops will make your infection go away for good, stop you getting complications, heal the hole in your eardrum, or improve your hearing.

-Also, the studies all looked at adults, so we don't know how well these ear drops work for children.
+Also, most of the studies looked at adults, so we don't know how well these ear drops work for children.

 These medicines are used to help your immune system fight infection.
 There are a number of different types of antibiotics that work in different ways to get rid of bacteria, parasites, and other infectious agents.
 Antibiotics do not work against viruses.